About Author Headshots

 What If I’m Not Photogenic or Hate Getting My Photo Taken?

 We’ve got you covered!
 Most portrait photographers are unfortunately guilty of creating a cringe-y environment for their clients.
 They force you into awkward poses and don’t truly understand what clients are looking for from their session.
 Either that, or they rush you through the session.

 There are also many photographers who refuse to specialize in one form of photography, so they’re frankly not very skilled at any specific type of session.

 At HeadShots Inc, we strive to create a fun & stress-free environment for every client.
 At our studio, we play upbeat music and constantly get feedback from the client so that we can work towards an amazing headshot that you’ll be proud to show online.
 We’ve mastered one service that we do exceptionally well.

 How Much Do Author Headshots Cost?

 In general, headshots cost between $65 and $750 depending on geography, package, and provider.
-The upper end is likely a complete rip-off unless you’re looking for an extremely specific style.
-The bottom end is going to produce some truly terrible photos.
+The bottom end of this range is going to produce some truly terrible photos.

 When considering pricing, remember to look at a) licensing (who owns the photos) and b) retouching fees.